BluePengcho/Open_Source_Hand_Tracking_Live2D_Model/README.md

 * This model has only 30 parameters and should open with Live2D Cubism Editor Free Version
 * The model is rigged with arms and hands movement only, it does not have any other movement or facial expression rigging
 * Hands are only rigged with the Hand AngleX and Hand AngleZ movement.
-There is no Hand AngleY movement (plan to add this to future versions once I can  find/figure out how)
+There is no Hand AngleY movement (plan to add this to future versions once I can  figure out how)
 * The hand rigging is very scuffed and was very much a learning experience.
 The methods used are probably not best practice
 * Future versions plan to improve and rework the hand rigging for greater range of movement and finger positioning